mdewilde/jquery_event_test/README.md

 A delegated event, attached to `document`, is added to each link.

-One link is chosen at random from the entire collection of available links and clicked 15 times programmatically.
+One link is chosen at random from the entire collection of available links.
+All events are cleared from it and it is then clicked 15 times programmatically for each of the four patterns.

 ### Pattern 1